Loading

 HAS ENDORSED THE POLITICAL DECLARATION

 Romania was not actively involved in the process to develop a Political Declaration on the use of explosive weapons in populated areas.
-It participated in the Vienna Conference on the Protection of Civilians in Urban Warfare in 2019,1 and in the second round of consultations in Geneva in 2020,2 but did not issue any statements at those events.
+It participated in the Vienna Conference on the Protection of Civilians in Urban Warfare in 2019, 1 and in the second round of consultations in Geneva in 2020, 2 but did not issue any statements at those events.
 It was, however, among the first group of states to endorse the Political Declaration in Dublin in November 2022.

 Statements and positions

-As a member of the European Union (EU), Romania has signed onto numerous joint statements condemning the use of explosive weapons in populated areas and the harms it causes to civilians and civilian objects, as well as calling for greater IHL compliance.
-This includes at several UN Security Council open debates on the Protection of Civilians in Armed Conflict 3 and at the General Debate of UN General Assembly First Committee4, as well as at the 2022 UN Security Council open debate on War in Cities where the EU expressed concern over the indiscriminate use of explosive weapons in populated areas, including near hospitals, schools, and universities.5 The EU, with Romania signing on, has also repeatedly welcomed the Political Declaration on explosive weapons in populated areas – at the 2022 Dublin Conference, the 2022 and 2023 UN General Assembly First Committee (where it highlighted the work ahead for implementing the Declaration’s commitments), and at the 2023 UN Security Council open debate on the Protection of Civilians.
+As a member of the European Union (EU), Romania has signed onto numerous joint statements condemning the use of explosive weapons in populated areas and the harms it causes to civilians and civilian objects, as well as calling for greater IHL compliance and welcoming the Political Declaration.
+This includes at several UN Security Council open debates on the protection of civilians in armed conflict 3, including in 2024 when it expressed deep concern about the use and humanitarian consequences of explosive weapons in populated areas ‘which has significant civilian impact and should thus be restricted and avoided’4 as well as at the 2022 UN Security Council open debate on war in cities where the EU expressed concern over the indiscriminate use of explosive weapons in populated areas, including near hospitals, schools, and universities 5 and at the UN General Assembly’s First Committee.
+6

 Romania also aligned with the World Humanitarian Summit Core Commitments to ‘Uphold the Norms that Safeguard Humanity’ as an EU member state in May 2016.
-This included the commitment “to promote and enhance the protection of civilians and civilian objects, especially in the conduct of hostilities, for instance by working to prevent civilian harm resulting from the use of wide-area explosive weapons in populated areas, and by sparing civilian infrastructure from military use in the conduct of military operations.”6
+This included the commitment “to promote and enhance the protection of civilians and civilian objects, especially in the conduct of hostilities, for instance by working to prevent civilian harm resulting from the use of wide-area explosive weapons in populated areas, and by sparing civilian infrastructure from military use in the conduct of military operations.”
+7

 1. ‘States Commit to Take Political Action on Explosive Weapons at Vienna conference’.
 Reaching Critical Will.
 October 2019. https://reachingcriticalwill.org/news/latest-news/14061-states-commit-to-take-political-action-on-explosive-weapons-at-vienna-conference.